vtexdocs/help-center-content/docs/known-issues/en/category-linkid-is-not-being-registered-on-rewriter-when-translating-with-catalog-graphql.md

 ---
-title: Category linkId is not being registered on rewriter when translating with catalog graphql
+title: 'Category linkId is not being registered on rewriter when translating with catalog graphql'
 id: 7b7KOHlxyIO4zKy2xrMuSD
 status: PUBLISHED
 createdAt: 2022-09-08T21:27:03.855Z